Hypercall/Gepard/README.md

 ## License

-*Conquer_Bypass* is licensed under MIT, which means you can freely distribute and/or modify the source of *Conquer_Bypass*.
+*Gepard* is licensed under MIT, which means you can freely distribute and/or modify the source of *Gepard*.